 Nicolette and her friends are graduating this year, but she hopes the project can continue.

 “I roped in a few juniors to the team to help out so that they can continue next year.
 I don’t think it should be a one-off thing and die off next year.
-There are [still) a lot of areas we can work on and let it carry on in the future.”
+There are

 The project grows